 Tokyo Combination Ticket

 Train Geek?
 Don’t like sunlight?
-The Tokyo Combination Ticket (1590 yen adult) gives you unlimited rides on the Tokyo Metro, Toei Subway, Toei Streetcar (Toden), Toei Bus (except buses with allocated seats), all sections of Nippori-Toneri Liner as well as all JR lines within the Tokyo metropolitan area for one day.
+The Tokyo Combination Ticket gives you unlimited rides on the Tokyo Metro, Toei Subway, Toei Streetcar (Toden), Toei Bus (except buses with allocated seats), all sections of Nippori-Toneri Liner as well as all JR lines within the Tokyo metropolitan area for one day.
 Go for it if you must.

 Already getting the beginning of a headache thinking about buying tickets in Tokyo?
-Then the PASMO is something for you perhaps.
-I’ve never used it myself (not sure why), but it seems similar to the Oyster Card we have here in London.
+Then the PASMO (IC Card) is something for you perhaps.
+I’ve never used it myself, but it seems similar to the Oyster Card they have in London.

 In short, it’s a prepaid transportation card with a chip in it, so you can simply swipe your card on the reader at the tickets gates and get in and out.
 You can recharge it and use it over and over.
 Apparently you can use it not just for the subway, but also for buses and to pay for in shops and (because Japan) vending machines.

-Want to know the different between off-peak and rush hour in transport Tokyo?
+Want to know the difference between off-peak and rush hour in transport Tokyo?
 Let my brother give you the answer below: